Operational-Sciences-Group/Project-Birddog/README.md

 manipulation where automatically replacing every occurrence of the string within the file with PowerShell is unwanted.\
 \
 Please note: birddogv1.ps1 checks for the installation of the 'importexcel' module to facilitate .xlsx functionality.
 If the importexcel module is not installed, it will attempt to install the module.
-This will fail in a standard powershell session, as PowerShell module installations require powershell session to be run as administrator.\
+This will fail in a standard PowerShell session, as PowerShell module installations require the PowerShell session to be run as administrator.\
 \
 Once 'birddogv1.ps1' is run within a PowerShell session, the function can be invoked in one of two ways;  By feeding the 'filepath' and 'searchterm' parameters on the same line:\